Do you know that feeling of craving something sweet and nutritious at the same time?

-Add 2 tbsp of virgin coconut oil and maple syrup or coconut nectar as a sweetener.
+Add 2 tbsp of virgin coconut oil and maple syrup or coconut nectar.

-Divide the coconut mixture into separate bowls and mix in the natural food coloring (1 tsp – 1 tbsp depending on the color intensity you want)
+Divide the coconut mixture into separate bowls and mix in the natural food coloring.
+You will need between 1 tsp – 1 tbsp depending on the color intensity you want.

 Roll little balls with your hands and put them in the freezer to set for a few hours.

 You can serve them straight from the freezer or let them sit at room temperature for half an hour if you like them softer.

 If you’re making a bigger batch of unicorn sweetness, take out what you need and leave the rest of the coconut fruit bliss balls in the freezer for next time.